isomerpages/moe-fairfieldsec/_parents/PDLP/Frequently Asked Questions.md

-The device comes with 3- year insurance and 3-year warranty, which allows for two repairs or one replacement.
+The device comes with 3-year insurance and 3-year warranty, which allows for two repairs or one replacement.
 The insurance coverage is only applicable to situations of damage and loss, even if the student has taken the necessary precautions to safeguard the device.
 Do note that loss through negligence is not covered by insurance.
 If the replacement of device is no longer covered by the insurance, the cost of replacement will have to be borne by the parents/student.
 FMS(S) can facilitate the purchase of a replacement device and your child’s Edusave funds can be used, if available, in the event that this happens.